efnats/chiagarden/farming/README.md

 # analyze_lookup - check your lookup times

-This ia quick and dirty script written to show average lookup times to find out the impact of mergerfs on lookup times.
-As it looks so far there is absolutely no impact ;)
+This ia quick and dirty script written to show average lookup times.
+I wrote this to find out the impact of mergerfs on lookup times.
+I turns out, there is absolutely none.
+Make sure to run the installer script, as it is going to pull and install the latest version of mergerfs.
+The package maintainers version on debian and ubuntu are outdated.  ;)